genecook/pico_chess/README.md

    Ctrl-A, Z then X

-For the following steps make sure both pico usb's are plugged in, at least when first startting openocd...
+For the following steps make sure both pico usb's are plugged in, at least when first starting openocd...

-To start ocd (so far, can only load and flash a new elf using the -c option):
+To start ocd:

    cd ~/Desktop/pico/openocd
-   sudo src/openocd -f tcl/interface/picoprobe.cfg -f tcl/target/rp2040.cfg -s tcl -c "program hello_world.elf"
+   sudo src/openocd -f tcl/interface/picoprobe.cfg -f tcl/target/rp2040.cfg -s tcl

 To compile with debug symbols (using cmake version 3.16.3):